bentonelli/Nonstationarity_pheno_climate/README.txt

 Code and data for Nonstationarity in Climate x Arrival Phenology

+Update Nov.
+2024:

+I've received a number of requests for detailed species-specific results.
+I am more than happy to summarise data from this paper for target species of interest.
+If this is something you are interested in, please reach out to me via email!

-Please direct all comments/questions to Ben Tonelli (btonelli [at] ucla.edu)
+Please direct all comments/questions to Ben Tonelli (btonelli [at] ucla.edu).

 Note that fit model object is available under a separate DOI: doi.org/10.5281/zenodo.13256390 due to its large size (~4GB).

 **Associated publications:**
+Spatial Nonstationarity in Phenological Responses of Nearctic Birds to Climate Variability.
+Tonelli et al. 2024.
+Available at https://onlinelibrary.wiley.com/doi/10.1111/ele.14526
 **Repository structure:**

 General overview, code: